-- I. The qualifying examination is a written examination.
-Syllabi for the qualifying examination and copies of previous examinations are available on the department web page. - II.
-The qualifying exam is administered in two parts.
-One part covers Real Analysis and the second part covers Linear Algebra. - III.
-The qualifying exam is given twice each year, normally before classes begin in the fall and then during the first week of spring quarter.
-The two parts of the exam are usually given by more than one day apart. - IV.
-The possible grades for the qualifying examination are: - 1. "pass" - 2. "pass in (specified part) only" - 3. "fail" - V. The qualifying exam is organized and scheduled in a way that preserves anonymity of the students.
+- I. The qualifying examinations are written examinations.
+Syllabi for the qualifying examinations and copies of previous examinations are available on the department web page. - II.
+The qualifying exams are administered separately.
+One exam covers Real Analysis and one exam covers Linear Algebra.

+- III.
+The qualifying exams are given twice each year, normally before classes begin in the fall and then during the first week of spring quarter.
+The two exams are usually given more than one day apart. - IV.
+The possible grades for the qualifying examinations are: - 1. "pass" - 2. "conditional pass" - 3. "fail" - V. The qualifying exam is organized and scheduled in a way that preserves anonymity of the students.
 In particular, the Qualifying Exam Committee does not know the identity of the students taking the exam.
 The exam results are communicated to the students by a letter written by the Department Head.
 The scoring rubrics and copies of the student's exams are provided by the Graduate Coordinator.
 The students can request additional information from the Qualifying Exam Committee by communicating with the help of Chair of the Graduate Committee. - VI.
-Students have three opportunities to pass each part of the exam, with one free (uncounted) attempt allowed before the start of their first term at OSU.

-VII.
-A student must pass both parts of the exam by the end of the spring term of student's second year of study.
+Students may attempt each exam once before the start of their first term at OSU.
+Students may also attempt the exams offered during their first year, with the final attempt at the start of the Fall term of the student's second academic year of study.